matteobertoldo/renderkit/app/templates/README.md

 ## Data

-You can configure dynamic data via `json file`.
+You can configure dynamic data via `json` file.
-Configure reading the "date json" file in the `htmlOptions` directory under the entry:` dataFilePath` inside the `gulp/gulpconfig.js` file.
+Configure reading the "data json" file in the `htmlOptions` directory under the entry:` dataFilePath` inside the `gulp/gulpconfig.js` file.